Greene, Soles running for Columbus County Sheriff in 2022 General Election - NewsBreak

 WWAY NewsChannel 3

-WILMINGTON, N.C.
-(WECT) - Deandrez Robbins, 25, of Wilmington has been sentenced to 25-39 months in prison after he pled guilty earlier this week to possession of a firearm as a felon and trafficking in marijuana.
-According to court documents, the North Carolina Department of Public Safety searched Robbins’ apartment...
+NEW HANOVER COUNTY, NC (WWAY) — A Wilmington man has been sentenced to more than two years in prison for firearm and marijuana trafficking charges.
+25-year-old Deandrez Robbins pled guilty earlier this week to Possession of Firearm as a Felon and Trafficking Marijuana.
+The North Carolina Department of Public...

-Suspect wrote bank-robbery note on back of his pay stub, NC police say

-Price then demanded the money and the teller placed an undisclosed amount of cash into the envelope.
-He then fled the scene in a vehicle that had been reported earlier Tuesday for unauthorized use out of Hope Mills.

 WWAY NewsChannel 3